Need help? Call Tony now: 01952 407599

 Solo operators need documentation that makes AI useful, not documentation that mimics enterprise overhead.

 The patterns fire automatically.
 AI sees a gap and wants to fill it with a document.
 That instinct comes from training on codebases where documentation gaps caused real problems.
-But your gap isn’t the same as their gap.
+But my gap isn’t the same as their gap.
+I learned that the hard way.

-Here’s the test: Does this document make the next conversation better?
+Here’s the test I apply every time: Does this document make the next conversation better?

 Not “is this information useful?”
 Everything is potentially useful.
 That’s the trap.

-The question is whether THIS document, in THIS format, will load into context and improve AI output.
-If not, it’s noise pretending to be signal.
+The real question is whether THIS document, in THIS format, will load into context and actually improve AI output.
+If it won’t, it’s noise pretending to be signal.

 Good documentation:

-• Survives more than a week without going stale
+• It survives more than a week without going stale

-• Fits in context alongside the actual work
+• It fits in context alongside the actual work I’m doing

 Bad documentation:

-• Competes with working files for context space
+• It competes with working files for context space

 The Optimal Number